Kira Kosarin

 Kira Nicole Kosarin (born October 7, 1997) is an American actress and singer, known for her role as Phoebe Thunderman on the Nickelodeon series The Thundermans.
+She reprised the role in the film The Thundermans Return (2024) and in the spin-off series The Thundermans: Undercover (2025–present).
 On April 10, 2019, she independently released her debut album, Off Brand, later signing with Republic Records in 2022.

 Early life

 Kosarin did dance and gymnastics in her early years.
 She studied ballet at Boca Ballet Theatre and attended middle school at Pine Crest School.
 Her parents were Broadway performers, her mother as an actress and her father as a music director, conductor and record producer, so she grew up acting, singing and dancing.
 After attending an "acting on camera" workshop, she decided to move to Los Angeles, California, in 2011 to pursue a career in acting.
+Kosarin, like many child performers, attended Brighton Hall School in Burbank, California.

 Kosarin's family are of Ashkenazi Jewish descent, with ancestors from Eastern Europe.

 Career

 Acting

 Kosarin made her television debut in an episode of the Disney Channel sitcom Shake It Up.
 Then, in 2013, she rose to fame when she began portraying the role of Phoebe Thunderman in the Nickelodeon comedy The Thundermans.
 In 2015, Kosarin was nominated for a Kids' Choice Award in the Favorite TV Actress category, but the award went to Laura Marano.
-She was again nominated for the 2016 Kids' Choice Award for Favorite TV Actress and again did not win, though she and her castmates won the award for Favorite TV Show for The Thundermans.
+She was again nominated for the 2016 Kids' Choice Award for Favorite Female TV Star and again did not win, though she and her castmates won the award for Favorite TV Show for The Thundermans.
 Her Nickelodeon television film, One Crazy Cruise (originally titled Tripwrecked), was filmed in fall 2014 in Vancouver, British Columbia, and premiered on June 19, 2015.
 In April 2019, it was announced that Kosarin would appear in the second season of the Hulu horror series Light as a Feather, in which she portrayed the role of Nadia.
+In March 2023, Nickelodeon announced production of a Thundermans movie, with the original cast returning, entitled The Thundermans Return; Kosarin will also executive produce the film.
+In May 2024, after the success of the film.
+A sequel series titled The Thundermans: Undercover was in the making, with Kosarin reprising her role, along as executive producer.
+She won her first Kids' Choice Award in 2025 for Favorite Female TV Star (Kids) from the series.